jwplayer/ihop/README.md

 ## Advanced

-IHOP has support for some pretty advanced proxying.
+IHop has support for some pretty advanced proxying.
 Not only can you export DOM nodes and manipulate them as though they were local, but you can also treat functions as local too.

 This means that you can pass functions across the proxy and even return functions from other functions.
 The proxy engine handles all the fun stuff behind the scenes for you.